ben-newell/configuration/README.md

 For installer isnt getting wget.
 Working on that now.

+After rebooting and checking the install of oh-my-zsh or anything of the sort and then you get the "insecure" $PATH warning try logging out of zsh again and opening a new window or new tab from the loggout window.

 It's likely you are not able to find a certain command!
 Here are a few things you can check... modify the ```PATH``` variable in ~/.zshenv then open a new window or tab.
 Conflict between files are a common problem when cloning a repository full of dotfiles (not to mention switching to zsh from bash and using ./oh-my-zsh... oh my!), for example shopt no longer exists in zsh, with the enrichment that it is agreed that zsh brings to the *nix environemnt, one might not think that to be the case.
 When you are defining the aliases in your ```$HOME.zshrc```, first, check whether your aliases are defined after your sourcing oh-my-zsh.sh.
 If you are using a custom file like ```.aliases```, make sure that it's set as the ```$ZSH_CUSTOM``` variable in ```$HOME/.zshrc```.
 Or source the file after the source oh-my-zsh.sh line.

 You can remain on the ancient Bash 3.5.2 that dates back to 2007 -- if you wish, as Apple is not removing it from Catalina.